An explicit solution to the weak Schottky problem: Schottky-Jung and Poincar e: proof of the main theorem

 \section{Schottky-Jung and Poincar\'e: proof of the main theorem}

 In this section we will prove the main theorem, by showing that the lowest order terms of the expansion of $S_{jk}$ near $\calD_g$ give a collection of functionally independent relations. \begin{proof}[Proof of the main theorem] We first consider the genus 4 case.
-In this case we only have one identity $S_{34}$, and lemma~\ref{lm:SR} yields $S_{34}=SJ^{\eta_4}(R_{34})$.
+In this case we only have one identity $S_{34}$, and~\Cref{lm:SR} yields $S_{34}=SJ^{\eta_4}(R_{34})$.
 The full Taylor series expansion of $S_{34}$ in the variables $\tau_{jk}$, near the point $\tau=\diag(t_1,t_2,t_3,t_4)\in\calD_g$, for all $t_m$ fixed, is a series such that its lowest degree term has degree $8$ in the $\tau_{jk}$.
 By the computations in the previous section, this lowest degree term is equal to a non-zero multiple of the symmetrization ~\eqref{eq:Pconjugates} of the Poincar\'e relation.
 Thus the whole series is not identically zero, and consequently its zero locus is of codimension one in $Th(\calA_g(4,8))$ --- hence of dimension 9.
 Since the zero locus of $S_{34}$ contains the irreducible 9-dimensional locus $\calJ_4$, it follows that $\calJ_4$ must be an irreducible component of this zero locus.

-We now consider the case of arbitrary genus $g$.
-By the proof of theorem~\ref{thm:Poincareholds} we know that the lowest order terms of the expansions of $S_{jk}$ near $\calD_g$ are non-zero multiples of powers of the Poincar\'e relations for quadruples $(12jk)$.
+For arbitrary genus $g$, by the proof of~\Cref{thm:Poincareholds} we know that the lowest order terms of the expansions of $S_{jk}$ near $\calD_g$ are non-zero multiples of powers of the Poincar\'e relations for quadruples $(12jk)$.
 To prove that $S_{jk}$ are functionally independent near a generic point of $\calD_g$, we can follow the idea of the argument given in~\cite[pp.~227ff]{rafabook} (which is possible now that we have found Schottky-Jung identities whose expansions give Poincar\'e relations, and now that we have handled the issue of signs, and ascertained suitable non-vanishing correctly).

 Consider the jacobian matrix of derivatives of the $S_{jk}$ with respect to the variables $\tau_{ab} $ with $3\leq a<b\leq g$, evaluated very close to a generic point of $\calD_g$ --- i.e.~for $\tau_{ii}=t_i$ generic, for all $1\le i\le g$, and for $0<|\tau_{ab}|<\ep\ll 1$, for any $1\leq i<j\leq g$.
 To compute $\partial S_{34}/\partial \tau_{ab}$ for $3\leq a<b\leq g$, note that the lowest degree term is always zero except for the case of $\partial S_{34}/\partial \tau_{34}$.
 Since each $S_{jk}$ is obtained from $S_{34}$ by permuting the columns, it follows that to lowest order the only non-zero partial derivative is $\partial S_{jk}/\partial \tau_{jk}$.
 Thus the jacobian matrix is diagonal, plus terms of higher order in the off-diagonal entries $\tau_{ab}$ of the period matrix.
 Since we have assumed that all $|\tau_{ab}|<\ep$, the determinant of this jacobian matrix is equal to the jacobian of the lowest order diagonal matrix, plus some $O(\ep)$.
 Since the determinant of the diagonal matrix is non-zero, for sufficiently small $\ep$ it thus follows that the jacobian determinant $\det (\partial S_{jk}/\partial\tau_{ab})$ is non-zero, and thus that the equations $S_{jk}$ are functionally independent. \end{proof}